What Does an Electrician Do?

 Electricians design, install, and repair electrical power systems, including communications, lighting, and control networks in homes, businesses, factories, and public spaces and thoroughfares, in addition to ensuring that electrical work is up to code.
 According to the U.S. Bureau of Labor Statistics, as of May 2018, 655,840 people were employed as electricians.

 Electrician Duties & Responsibilities

 Electricians' duties are diverse and depend on the employer and specialty, but some responsibilities are common to most:

-- Diagnosing electrical problems by studying diagrams or blueprints
+- Diagnose electrical problems using diagrams or blueprints.

-- Pinpointing problems using a range of testing devices.
+- Pinpoint problems using a range of testing devices.

-- Safely using various hand and power tools.
+- Safely use various hand and power tools.

-- Planning the layout and installation of electrical wiring, equipment, and fixtures.
+- Plan the layout and installation of electrical wiring, equipment, and fixtures.

-- Complying with all safety standards and regulations per the National Electrical Code.
+- Comply with all safety standards and regulations of the National Electrical Code.

-- Supervising and training others in the installation and repair of electrical components.
+- Supervise and train others in the installation and repair of electrical components.

-Electricians who work for the government tend to be the most highly compensated, but median annual salary across all sectors is about $56,000.
+Electricians who work for the government tend to be the most highly compensated, followed by manufacturing, contracting, and employment services, but compensation across all sectors is:

 - Top 10% Annual Salary: More than $94,620 ($45.49/hour)

 - Bottom 10% Annual Salary: Less Than $32,940 ($15.84/hour)